Avoiding moisture damage

 Moisture can also lead to the formation of mould that causes health problems.
 Many mould fungi release poisons – such as MVOCs (microbial volatile organic compounds) – and spores as secondary metabolic products that are harmful to human health.
 These are a leading cause of allergies.
 Humans should avoid all contact with mould fungi.
 In this context, it does not make any difference whether the MVOCs or spores enter into the human body through the stomach from our food or else through the lungs if they are present in the air we breathe.

-A vapour retarder and airtight layer on the inside of the thermal insulation can help to prevent this kind of moisture damage to structures.
+A vapour check and airtight layer on the inside of the thermal insulation can help to prevent this kind of moisture damage to structures.

 Intelligent airtight membranes offer significantly more reliable protection than conventional sheeting